Combat Integrated Releasable Armor System: Release feature

-Both versions of the CIRAS come with a quick-release cable; with a pull of the handle, a steel cable holding the cummerbund and shoulder straps in place is released, allowing rapid removal of the vest.
-This is utilized for decontamination procedures, medical access needs, and water emergencies where the weight of the vest can cause the wearer to drown unless removed quickly.
-This last reason was the primary initiative behind the design of quick release vests as a helicopter crash in 1999 led to several US Marines drowning because they could not remove all their layers of armor and load bearing equipment fast enough.
-This is also described under the Full Spectrum Battle Equipment Amphibious Assault Vest entry, which the CIRAS was developed from.
-At the time this vest was introduced, it was a unique feature, but it has since been replicated on a number of other vests.
+Both versions of the CIRAS come with a quick-release cable; with a pull of the handle, a steel cable holding the cummerbund and shoulder straps in place is released, allowing rapid vest removal.
+This is utilized for decontamination procedures, medical access needs, and water emergencies where the vest's weight can cause the wearer to drown unless removed quickly.
+This last reason was the primary initiative behind the design of quick-release vests as a helicopter crash in 1999 led to several US Marines drowning because they could not remove all their layers of armor and load-bearing equipment fast enough.
+This is also described under the Full Spectrum Battle Equipment Amphibious Assault Vest entry, from which the CIRAS was developed.
+When this vest was introduced, it was a unique feature, but it has since been replicated on several other vests.
 The current vest uses a simplified system to attach and release the vest components, making reassembly quicker and easier.
-The pull handle for the vest is itself secured with a Velcro loop to prevent accidental pulling.
+The vest's pull handle is secured with a Velcro loop to avoid accidental pulling.